 When used in high concentrations, alcohol can interfere with your skin’s protective acid mantle, a very thin and slightly acidic layer that is essential for keeping skin balanced and healthy.

 Green People’s alcohol-free cleansers (no ethyl alcohol/ethanol) are highly effective at removing impurities, but they won’t strip your skin of its natural, healthy oils.
 For very sensitive skin, try our Scent Free Cleanser or for oily or acne-prone skin, try the Foaming Face Wash, which contains balancing, spot-fighting actives including Witch Hazel and Willow Bark to keep blemishes at bay, naturally.

 Over the past few years women have fallen out of love with toners as they often contain a high percentage of drying alcohol.
 Serums are the new toners, delivering a burst of hydration to the skin and aiding the efficacy of other skin care products.

-Our ultra-gentle, alcohol-free serums plump the skin with anti-ageing actives whilst being very gentle for sensitive skin.
+Our ultra-gentle, alcohol-free serums (no ethyl alcohol/ethanol) plump the skin with anti-ageing actives whilst being very gentle for sensitive skin.

 Do you have a question about alcohol-free beauty products?
 Contact us on social @GreenPeopleUK or call our friendly customer care team on 01403 740350.